JohnPittman/breadcrumbmanager-js/README.md

 breadcrumbmanager
 =================

-Built as a way to track the previous history of anything and navigate back and forth through in JavaScript.
+Built as a way to track the previous history of anything and navigate back and forth through it JavaScript.

 <h1>Notes</h1>